wiredimpact/nonprofit-board-management/readme.txt

 If you have more questions you can always head over to http://wordpress.org/support/plugin/nonprofit-board-management and fill out a support request.

-= How can you add some other awesome features? =

-Along with the standard features included in Nonprofit Board Management, you can also add the following features through our premium extensions:

-* **[Automatic Event RSVP and Reminder Emails](http://wiredimpact.com/premium-plugins/event-rsvp-reminder-emails/) –** Automatically remind board members about upcoming events and allow them to RSVP directly from their email inbox
-* **[Event Attendance Tracking](http://wiredimpact.com/premium-plugins/event-attendance-tracking/) -** Track event attendance and see detailed reports of every board member’s attendance

-To see a list of all the premium extensions and learn more visit [http://wiredimpact.com/nonprofit-plugins/nonprofit-board-management/](http://wiredimpact.com/nonprofit-plugins/nonprofit-board-management/ "Nonprofit Board Management Webpage").

 == Screenshots ==